Watch history in the making in an Indianapolis Colts luxury suite

 Jim Irsay, Robert’s son, is now the owner of the Colts and has seen his team through a momentous Super Bowl victory in 2006, the opening of an incredible new venue at Lucas Oil Stadium in 2008, and the transition from one of the greatest quarterbacks of all time in Peyton Manning to his heir apparent in Andrew Luck.

-Reminiscent of the season in which Peyton Manning missed every game due to injury, this past season it was Andrew Luck who had to sit out due to an ongoing shoulder problem.
-A disappointing final tally of 4-12 ushered in the firing of Chuck Pagano at the end of 2017 season.
-A worried fan base is clinging to their hopes that Andrew Luck will bounce back next season and resume his career as one of the elite quarterbacks in the league.
-He will need to play through pain, but says that another surgery is not on the table right now.
+Reminiscent of the season in which Peyton Manning missed every game due to injury, Andrew Luck missed all of the 2017 season with an ongoing shoulder problem.
+A disappointing final tally of 4-12 ushered in the firing of Chuck Pagano at the end of the year.
+A worried fan base was clinging to their hopes that Andrew Luck would return to right the ship under a new head coach.
+Undoubtedly still feeling some pain, Luck has persevered this year and put up some great numbers while keeping his team in the hunt for the playoffs.

 While last year’s team was on the outside looking in on the playoffs, the goal for 2018 is to get back into the postseason and to add another Lombardi Trophy to a franchise that has been home to such enormous talents as Peyton Manning, Johnny Unitas, Marvin Harrison, Reggie Wayne, and Dwight Freeney.
 Click here for more information about the Indianapolis Colts.